Timosaurusrex/CarFinder/README.md

 # CarFinder
 How to use:
 1) Download the file
-2) Open the index.html File in a Browser
+2) Open the path of index.html File in a Browser
 3) Enter which car you want to search for
 4) The JSON which was generated must be put in the python code
 5) open the javascript_filter.py file and add the JSON